Ursa Studio Technical Documentation

 2.3 Customer Cloud

-The Ursa Health software targets both AWS and Azure as first-class deployment environments, so if you already have your infrastructure in one of these two clouds, our application can be plugged into your cloud as a Web App for Containers (Azure) or an ECS instance (AWS).
-We store each version of our software on Docker Hub, so you'll want to create a login on Docker Hub and we can grant that account read-only access to our images.
-The Ursa Health software can also be deployed with other cloud vendors, such as Google.
-You can deploy in those environments by provisioning a Linux VM and following the same steps as in the on-premise deployment instructions.
+If you already have your infrastructure in the cloud, our application can be plugged into your cloud with technologies such as Web App for Containers (Azure) or ECS Fargate (AWS).
+We store images of our software on Docker Hub as well as on AWS Elastic Container Registry.
+The Ursa Health software can also be deployed with other cloud vendors, such as Google, by provisioning a Linux VM and following the same steps as in the on-premise deployment instructions.

 The primary advantage to deploying to your cloud is that you maintain complete control over the technical infrastructure, and that the resources that drive Ursa Studio are already bundled for immediate deployment in the Azure and AWS clouds, with no OS-level maintenance ever required.
 The primary disadvantage is the continued maintenance burden of managing the application.
-This option is ideal for technical shops who are already in AWS and Azure and are comfortable deploying resources within that environment.
+This option is ideal for technical shops who are already in the cloud and are comfortable deploying resources within that environment.

 2.4 On-Premise